We present three best Photoshop alternatives for Linux systems that are free and open-source.

 sudo apt install gimp

-For Windows, Mac visit this page for download options.
+For Windows and Mac, visit this page for download options.

-Inkscape is a vector graphics editor for editing illustration, logos and complex paintings.
-Though this app is mainly used to manipulate svg diagrams, however it can also be used for editing images as well and help with certain functionalities of Photoshop.
-This can act as a light alternative of Photoshop.
+Inkscape is a vector graphics editor for editing illustrations, logos and complex paintings.
+Though this app is mainly used to manipulate SVG diagrams, it can also be used for editing images and helping with certain functionalities of Photoshop.
+This can act as a lightweight alternative to Photoshop.

 How to Install